unexpectedjs/unexpected/documentation/api/addType.md

 inspected as `...`.
 In this case we always want the name so we forward the same depth to the `inspect` function.

-Let's say we wanted persons only to be compared by name and not by age.
+Let's say we wanted `Person` instances only to be compared by name and not by age.
 Then we need to override the `equal` method:

 ```javascript